 Talent placing the cells in the incubator.
 TEXT: 36 ± 1 °C in 5% CO2

-Talent using a fluorescence microscope.
+Talent imaging the cells using a fluorescence microscope.

+Added shot: Talent counting the cells with microscope’s software (Screenshot corresponding to cell counting have been uploaded on the project page as 2.3.3_Automatic Cell Counting.png).

 Preparation of the Bacterial Suspension

 To prepare the bacterial suspension, dispense 25 milliliters of complete infection medium in a tube [1] and pre-warm it at 36 degrees Celsius [2].